 Last Page of Passport (if applicable)

-How do I apply for a Uzbekistan e-Visa?
+How do I apply for an Uzbekistan e-Visa?

 While the Uzbekistan visa on arrival for Indian citizens can only be used at the Tashkent International Airport, the Uzbekistan e-Visa is valid in any entry point you choose.
 You are not limited to a single border checkpoint.

 All in all, the Uzbekistan visa on arrival for Indian citizens is an option, but the real question is: Why you would choose it when you have a much better choice?
-Getting an Uzbekistan electronic visa takes less of your time, implies less effort, and the document arrives via email in as little as 72 hours, depending on what processing time you choose.
+Getting an Uzbekistan electronic visa takes less of your time, implies less effort, and the document arrives via email in as little as 3 Business Days, depending on what processing time you choose.